ethen8181/machine-learning/README.md

 | [machine-learning](https://github.com/ethen8181/machine-learning) | Machine learning, algorithm and programming in R / python. |
 | [Business-Analytics](https://github.com/ethen8181/Business-Analytics) | All other data analytic related stuffs, e.g. concepts, statistics, articles, visualizations. |

-Within each section, documentations are listed in reverse chronological order of the latest complete date and each of them are independent of one another unless specified.
+Within each section, documentations are listed in reverse chronological order of the start date and each of them are independent of one another unless specified.

 ## Documentation Listings